Small form factor PC

-Small form factor (abbreviated: SFF or SFX) is a term used for desktop computers and for some of its components, gabinet and motherboard, to indicate that they are designed in accordance with one of several standardized computer form factors intended to minimize the volume and footprint of a desktop computer compared to the standard ATX form factor (industrial designer pattern).
+Small form factor (SFF) is a classification of desktop computers and for some of their components, chassis and motherboard, to indicate that they are designed in accordance with one of several standardized form factors intended to minimize the volume and footprint of a desktop computer compared to the standard ATX form factor.

 For comparison purposes, the size of an SFF case is usually measured in litres.
 SFFs are available in a variety of sizes and shapes, including shoeboxes, cubes, and book-sized PCs.
 Their smaller and often lighter construction has made them popular as home theater PCs and as gaming computers for attending LAN parties.
 Manufacturers also emphasize the aesthetic and ergonomic design of SFFs since users are more likely to place them on top of a desk or carry them around.
-Advancements in component technology together with reductions in size means a powerful computer is no longer restricted to the huge towers of old.
+Advancements in technology combined with a reduced size enables a powerful computer to be a smaller size.

-Small form factors do not include computing devices that have traditionally been small, such as embedded or mobile systems.
+Small form factor designs do not include computing devices that have traditionally been small, such as embedded or mobile systems.
 However, "small form factor" lacks a normative definition and is consequently open to interpretation and misuse.
 Manufacturers often provide definitions that serve the interests of their products.
 According to marketing strategy, one manufacturer may decide to mark their product as "small form factor" while other manufacturers are using different marketing name (such as "Minitower", "Microtower" or "Desktop") for personal computers of similar or even smaller footprint.

 History

 The acronym SFF originally stood for "Shuttle Form Factor," describing shoebox-sized personal computers with two expansion slots.
 The meaning of SFF evolved to include other, similar PC designs from brands such as AOpen and First International Computer, with the word "Small" replacing the word "Shuttle".

-SFF originally referred to systems smaller than the Micro-ATX.
 The term SFF is used in contrast with terms for larger systems such as "mini-towers" and "desktops."